TMJ Therapy An Overview

 Very few medical professionals have experience with this complex disorder.
 Plano, Texas dentist Dr. Jacob Grapevine has special training and experience working with patients suffering from Temporomandibular Joint Disorder, commonly known as TMJ.
-Dr. Grapevine completed postgraduate training to be able to diagnosis and treat TMJ dysfunction.
+Dr. Grapevine completed postgraduate training to be able to diagnose and treat TMJ dysfunction.

 When your teeth do not fit together correctly and/or your jaw joints – (TMJ joints) – do not work properly, pain, pressure, and limitations to chewing can occur.
 Some issues that can occur are: